Print this page

 Credit and Attendance Hours

-Central Michigan University complies with the federal credit hour definition. “one hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately fifteen weeks for one semester” 34CFR 600.2 (11/1/2010).
+Central Michigan University complies with the federal credit hour definition, “(1) one hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately fifteen weeks for one semester…or (2) at least an equivalent amount of work as required in paragraph (1) of this definition for other activities as established by an institution, including laboratory work, internships, practica, studio work, and other academic work leading toward to the award of credit hours.”
+34CFR 600.2 (11/1/2010).
 This credit policy applies to all courses regardless of the delivery format.
-Laboratory, internship, practica, studio, and similar non-lecture courses will require at least an equivalent amount of work.
+See CMU Policy Credit Hour Definition and Application to Courses for the full policy.

 The number of semester hours of credit in each course is indicated by the first number following the title of the course.
 Within the parentheses, the first number indicates the number of hours of lecture per week; the second number, the hours of laboratory per week.
 EXAMPLE: 4(3-2) means four hours of credit, three hours of lecture, 2 hours of laboratory.